davidcallanan/fec-raptorq/internal/CLI.md

 # RaptorQ CLI Tool

-An RFC6330-compliant command-line interface for RaptorQ forward error correction encoding and decoding.
+An RFC 6330-compliant command-line interface for RaptorQ forward error correction encoding and decoding.

 ## Usage

-This implementation uses RFC6330 Object Transmission Information (OTI).
+This implementation uses RFC 6330 Object Transmission Information (OTI).
 The encoder embeds all parameters in a 12-byte header which is dumped at the beginning of its output, and the decoder reads these parameters via the same 12-byte header.

 **Important**: It is not expected for the header to be treated as part of the encoded bytes, as it is external to the recovery algorithm.
 Instead, the encoder and decoder must agree on the OTI via an out-of-band mechanism or by using a hardcoded OTI.
 If an out-of-band mechanism is used for exchanging the OTI, it is the responsibility of the developer to ensure integrity.
-This process is outside the scope of RFC6330.
+This process is outside the scope of RFC 6330.

 ### Encoding